HOME > Handbook > Setting up a run

 After all of that, you can decide if you'll run it.

 Watch more experienced paddlers run the rapid and learn from their run, especially if something goes wrong.
 Watch for the kinds of strokes that they use to get through (whether they worked or not).
 Watch carefully how the water impacts the canoe and what the paddlers do in response.
-Sometimes obstacles - like rocks beneath the surface - are only made evident when a boat going down the river hits it.
+Sometimes obstacles—like rocks beneath the surface—are only made evident when a boat going down the river hits them.

-Throw a stone or stick at a particular rapid if you're unsure your listener understands what rapid you're pointing at.
-It clears up all the confusion.
+Throwing a stone or stick at a particular rapid can help with clear communication if you're unsure your listener understands which rapid you're talking about.
+It's sometimes clearer than pointing.

 When tackling challenging rapids with larger groups, we assign clear roles to the experienced paddlers.
 To ensure safety for novices, we create a 'sandwich' formation, with experienced individuals leading at the front and providing support from the rear.